 By merging mythological characters from traditional miniature art with modern pop culture she subverts the populist dichotomies: tradition vs modernity & Indian vs Western.

 The fundamentally hybrid character of her work undermines the perception of art as a mirror of a state of cultural purity, underscoring instead its discursive character shaped by history & culture.

 Meenakshi Sengupta (born in 1987), completed her Bachelor of Visual Arts (painting) from the Govt.
 College of Art & Craft of the University of Calcutta and her Master's degree (painting) with distinction (Gold Medal), from the M.S.
 University, Baroda, 2013.

-She had very recently (August 2018) a solo exhibition at the Sakshi Gallery, Bombay.
+Her works have been presented at Sunaparanta Goa Center for the Arts in April 2022, in a duo exhibition at Shifting Frames in October 2021.
+She had in August 2018 a solo exhibition at the Sakshi Gallery, Bombay.
 It was her second solo show.
 The first one, "Flavour Chart" was held at the Maskara Gallery in Mumbai in 2013.

-She has also exhibited her work in numerous group exhibitions in India and abroad.
+She has also exhibited her work in other numerous group exhibitions in India and abroad.

 She also participated to different Art fairs; Art Brussels 2014 & India Art Fair, Delhi, 2019 (as well as in 2014 and 2017).

 In 2017, Meenakshi received the Elizabeth Greenshield Foundation Award and was given the opportunity to collaborate with Pakistani artist Komal Shahid Khan at Harvard University.
 In 2012, Meenakshi received the prestigious Nasreen Mohamedi Award from the Faculty of Fine Arts, MSU.
 In 2010, she received the Academy Award from the Academy of Fine Arts, Kolkata & in 2009 the Nandlal Bose Award.